wp-plugins/x-forms-express/readme.txt

 = Create your own templates =
 Creating a template is easy, simply create a form and use the duplicate form function!

+###Upgrade to the Pro version
-We offer a lot in this version and you may be happy with just that, but you mis out on so much more from this plugin.
+We offer a lot in this version and you may be happy with just that...But you mis out on so much more from this plugin that comes at a very low cost.
-[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711) and recieve a lot more from this amazing tool.
-As a buyer you will recieve excellent support!
+*[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711)* and get the full monty!
+As a buyer you will recieve excellent proffesional support!

 == Installation ==